Harris agrees to debate future Trump vice presidential pick - KESQ

 Her efforts have included serving as the administration’s point person on abortion rights, becoming the first sitting president or vice president to visit an abortion provider and traveling to states such as Florida and Arizona, where new court rulings and laws have thrown into doubt the future of abortion access there.

-CNN’s Betsy Klein, Michael Williams and Kristen Holmes contributed to this report.
+CNN’s Betsy Klein, Michael Williams, Kristen Holmes, Kit Maher and Kate Sullivan contributed to this report.

 The-CNN-Wire